 Agents are allowed to leave enrollment applications with a beneficiary during pre-AEP (October 1 through October 14), but there are some stipulations that must be adhered to before AEP officially opens.

-These pre-AEP restrictions also apply to our FastTrack prefilled enrollment apps for the next year’s plans.
-Agents cannot prefill FastTrack applications for clients prior to the beginning of AEP on October 15.
+These pre-AEP restrictions also apply to prefilled enrollment apps for the next year’s plans on PlanEnroll.
+Agents cannot prefill any applications for clients prior to the beginning of AEP on October 15.

 If these rules are deviated from, the application may be rejected, resulting in a loss of commission for you.
-It is imperative you follow the guidelines so as to not cause an issue for you or your client.
+It is imperative you follow the guidelines to avoid issues for you or your client.

 From October 15 to the end of AEP on December 7, the process for filling out and filing applications is normal, and you may complete the entire “For Agent Use Only” section.